Bor Airfield

-Bor Airport (Аеродром Бор) is an airport located in east part of Serbia near the city of Bor, Serbia and around 26 km from the city of Zaječar, Serbia.
-The Airport is also located near the mountain resort Crni Vrh (Black Peak, 1043 m high) and many other tourist attractions like Brestovac Spa, the Stol mountain, Lazar's cave, Lazar's Canyon, Vratna Gates, Bor Zoo and the Gornjak monastery.
+Bor Airfield (Аеродром Бор) is an aerodrome located in east part of Serbia near the city of Bor, Serbia and around 26 km from the city of Zaječar, Serbia.
+The aerodrome is also located near the mountain resort Crni Vrh (Black Peak, 1043 m high) and many other tourist attractions like Brestovac Spa, the Stol mountain, Lazar's cave, Lazar's Canyon, Vratna Gates, Bor Zoo and the Gornjak monastery.

-The Airport was built from 1984 to 1986.
-It is a civil airport for sports, and it is planned to be opened for commercial flights in the future.
+The airfield was built from 1984 to 1986.
+It is used for sports.

-The airport can handle light commercial and business planes at the moment.
+The airfield can handle light commercial and business planes at the moment.
 Initially it was built with 800 m of runway, but it was subsequently extended and now has over 1000 m of concrete runway, 30 m wide.
 It remains one of the best small civil airports in Serbia.
 Airport has hangar, control tower, a saloon and accommodation for the crew members.
 In 2011 the new Aero klub Bor was founded, and there is now an effort to build a general aviation maintenance center and obtain light airplane for training and parachuting.
-The airport was operated by Aero klub Bor (Bor Aero Club) and Bor Sports Center.
+The airfield was operated by Aero klub Bor (Bor Aero Club) and Bor Sports Center.
 Sections of the Aero club include skydiving, parachuting, and training for pilots.

 The club used to have one airplane Utva 75 and a few parachutists.
 The airplane crashed at Paracin airport in 1988. and was repaired, but it had another accident Bor airport in 1990.
 Later it was sent for maintenance to the factory in Pancevo, and later based in Batajnica.

-In 1992. for a short period of time the airport was base for squadron of J-21 from Skopje Airport.
+In 1992 for a short period of time the airfield was base for squadron of J-21 from Skopje Airport.
 Two Antonov An-26 were stationed in 1999. during the NATO bombing of Yugoslavia from Niš Constantine the Great Airport.

 Reconstruction and development

-In 2011 Belgrade Nikola Tesla Airport was creating a regional airport network in Serbia.
-Bor airport has been reconstructed and is now able to accept passenger aircraft.
+Bor Airfield has been reconstructed and is now able to accept passenger aircraft.
 Bor Airport has a good runway, modern control tower and hangars.
-Belgrade Airport donated some equipment from Terminal 1 of Belgrade Nikola Tesla Airport.

-Since 2012 Bor Airport is permitted for handling of light/medium aircraft, recreational and training flights.
-On 19 March 2012. the first aircraft, a Cessna 172 landed at the airport.
-This is the first aeroplane after a 15-year hiatus.
+Since 2012 Bor Airfield is permitted for handling of light/medium aircraft, recreational and training flights.
+In 2012, the first aircraft, a Cessna 172, landed at the airfield, being the first aeroplane after a 15-year hiatus.

 Bor plans to improve their facilities, especially on approach lights for night operation.
 Meanwhile, many business delegations used Bor Airport for landing.